 Mechanism-based Multiscale Model to Dissect the Tipping Point from Liver Cirrhosis to Hepatocellular Carcinoma

 A favourable prognosis for HCC patients is limited by the fact that curative treatment options depend on early detection.
 However, the currently available methods are not sensitive enough to ensure this.
-Robust and reliable methods to identify patients at very early stages of tumour development would both significantly increase the window of opportunity for curative treatment options and open up as well as open up avenues for novel therapeutic interventions.
+Robust and reliable methods to identify patients at very early stages of tumour development would both significantly increase the window of opportunity for curative treatment options and open up as well as avenues for novel therapeutic interventions.

 Critical tissue and Cell parameters include structural changes in cirrhotic liver architecture, including changes in cellular phenotypes, particularly hepatic stellate cells (HSCs), stellate cells (HSC), macrophages and hepatocytes, qualitative and quantitative changes in the matrisome and alterations in the TGFβ signalling pathway.
 In addition longitudinal clinical data from very large national and European patient cohorts, some of which have already been collected in LiSyM.
 Imaging-Omics and dynamic pathway data will be used to support the mathematical models developed in LiSyM mathematical models developed in LiSyM at the tissue, cellular and molecular scales, and thus define the patient-specific TIP in the cirrhotic regenerative node.
 A graphical summary of the C-TIP-HCC network is shown in Fig1.